Specializing in Canine and Feline Neurology and Neurosurgery for over 35 years

 Yes.
 Diagnostic testing requiring anesthesia can often be performed the same day as your appointment.
 Many pets can be discharged by the end of the same day.
 However, overnight hospitalization may be required depending on the severity of the problem and the time of day your pet was admitted.

 The VNC doctor will contact your veterinarian.
-If hospitalization is required, your veterinarian will recieve a fax or email referral summary.
+If hospitalization is required, your veterinarian will receive a fax or email referral summary.
 The summary will include the findings, test results, treatment, diagnosis, and prognosis.

 Yes.
 Many non-neurological conditions can have signs that are similar to neurological signs.
 In order to verify that it is indeed a neurological problem, it is best for your veterinarian to examine your pet prior to scheduling an appointment at the Veterinary Neurological Center.